 HFTP Annual Convention and HITEC

-On July 13, HFTP announced that October’s “Best of HFTP” in-person events will pivot to the virtual CYBER HITEC, which will run October 27 through November 25, 2020.
+On July 13, HFTP announced that October’s “Best of HFTP” in-person events would pivot to the virtual CYBER HITEC taking place from October 27 through November 25, 2020.
 The in-person events, which included HITEC San Antonio, HFTP Annual Convention, and Club Forum, were scheduled for October 26-29, 2020 in San Antonio, Texas.
 In response to the continued health safety concerns and travel restrictions related to the current pandemic, the HFTP Global Board of Directors decided to switch gears and concentrate efforts on a virtual program, making this decision ahead of time to allow participants, exhibitors, stakeholders, and co-located event organizers to plan accordingly.

 The HFTP Annual Convention will also be held under the CYBER HITEC banner.
 Attendees will have the opportunity to attend education sessions for both events.

 On July 20, the High Point Market Authority opened online registration for the Fall 2020 High Point Market, scheduled for October 13-21, and announced the debut of a microsite to outline safety measures for the Fall Market.
 The revised structure is part of the #HPMKTsafe initiative to allow for social distancing and expected reduced capacity requirements within buildings and showrooms.
 During the registration process, domestic buyers and industry guests will select their primary attendance period based on the designated region for the home state of their company’s headquarters.